-- 1.2.1 RIS-0745-CCS issue one covers high integrity software-based systems, specifically those systems that deliver functions assessed to have a safety integrity level (SIL) greater than basic integrity (BI), or performance level (PL) at b, c, d and e as set out in the BS EN ISO 13849 series, and where the functionality of the system is primarily delivered through the execution of software. - 1.2.2 RIS-0745-CCS issue one applies to all systems used in railway applications, primarily infrastructure, trains, and their operation to deliver a service. - 1.2.3 The requirements set out in this standard apply to: - a) the development of a generic product or system where the development is commissioned by a client, excluding systems for which there is no client distinct from the supplier (for example, generic products being developed by a supplier for the market). - b) the application of a generic product or system to a new specific circumstance beyond its existing approval. - c) changes made to an existing system procured and accepted against the requirements in this standard. - 1.2.4 A high integrity software-based system includes the software that implements the system behaviour, configuration data that defines the behaviour in a specific application, and the processes used to generate the configuration data.
+1.2.1 RIS-0745-CCS issue one covers high integrity software-based systems, specifically those systems that deliver functions assessed to have a safety integrity level (SIL)

+greater than 0, or Performance Level (PL) at b, c, d and e as set out in the BS EN ISO 13849 series, and where the functionality of the system is primarily delivered through the execution of software.

+- 1.2.2 RIS-0745-CCS issue one applies to systems used in railway applications, primarily infrastructure, trains, and their operation to deliver a service.
+It also applies to on-track machines and on-track plant where the software controls safety functions. - 1.2.3 The requirements set out in this standard apply to: - a) the development of a generic product or system where the development is commissioned by a client, excluding systems for which there is no client distinct from the supplier (for example, generic products being developed by a supplier for the market). - b) the application of a generic product or system to a new specific circumstance beyond its existing approval. - c) changes made to an existing system procured and accepted against the requirements in this standard. - 1.2.4 A high integrity software-based system includes the software that implements the system behaviour, configuration data that defines the behaviour in a specific application, and the processes used to generate the configuration data.
 It is important that the safeguards to assure that the software is correct are extended to cover the configuration data as well.